-- Lines 14 through 18.
-Net Income or Loss Complete lines 14 through 17 of Part III to compute the net business loss for the taxable year before applying the adjustment.
-If line 18 is a positive amount, you do not have to complete Part III. - Line 19.
-Dividends Received Deduction If this isn't a combined return, enter the company's total dividends received deduction from line 4 of the insurance company's Schedule Y, Wisconsin Subtraction Modification for Dividends.
-Enter this amount as a negative number.
+■ Lines 14 through 18.
+Net Income or Loss - Complete lines 14 through 17 of Part III to compute the net business loss for the taxable year before applying the adjustment.
+If line 18 is a positive amount, you do not have to complete Part III.

+Line 19.
+Dividends Received Deduction -

-If this is a combined return, you will need to analyze the combined group's dividend income that was reported on Schedule Y. The amount you enter on line 19 is the amount of the combined group's dividend income reported on Schedule Y which meets all three of the following:
+You will need to analyze the combined group's dividend income that was reported on Form 6Y.
+The amount you enter on line 19 is the amount of the combined group's dividend income reported on Form 6Y which meets all three of the following:

 - 1. Qualifies for the dividends received deduction under sec.
 71.26(3)(j), Wis.
-Stats., - Would not otherwise qualify to be eliminated from the combined group's combined unitary income under sec.
+Stats., - 2.
+Would not otherwise qualify to be eliminated from the combined group's combined unitary income under sec.
 71.255(4)(f), Wis.
-Stats., and - Is otherwise includable in combined unitary income rather than reportable as a separate entity item on Form 4N.
+Stats., and - 3.
+Is otherwise includable in combined unitary income rather than reportable as a separate entity item on Form N.

-Reduce these dividends by any foreign taxes paid on them, as you reported on line 3 of Schedule Y. Note that it doesn't matter which company in the group received the dividend income.
+Reduce these dividends by any foreign taxes paid on them, as you reported on line 3 of Form 6Y.
+Note that it doesn't matter which company in the group received the dividend income.
 You will determine this company's share of the dividends when you complete lines 20 and 21.